awsdocs/amazon-ec2-user-guide/doc_source/efa.md

 + EFA OS\-bypass traffic is limited to a single subnet\.
 In other words, EFA traffic cannot be sent from one subnet to another\.
 Normal IP traffic from the EFA can be sent from one subnet to another\.
 + EFA OS\-bypass traffic is not routable\.
 Normal IP traffic from the EFA remains routable\.
 + The EFA must be a member of a security group that allows all inbound and outbound traffic to and from the security group itself\.
-+ EFA traffic between C6gn instances and other EFA\-enabled instances is not supported\.